Purpose:

 Objective:

-Outline the rationale for undertaking the project, and to define the parameters and management factors involved in the project itself.
+Outline the rationale for undertaking the project, and define the parameters and management factors involved in the project itself.
 It provides the project manager with a tool to guide the design, management, and evaluation of the project.

 Description:

-Policies, strategies, programs, and projects will only achieve their spending objectives and deliver benefits if they have been scoped robustly and planned realistically from the outset and the associated risks taken into account.
+Policies, strategies, programs, and projects will only achieve their spending objectives and deliver benefits if they have been scoped robustly and planned realistically from the outset and the associated risks are taken into account.

-The business case, both as a product and a process, provides decision-makers, stakeholders, and the public with a management tool for evidence-based and transparent decision making and a framework for the delivery, management, and performance monitoring of the resultant scheme.
+The business case, both as a product and a process, provides decision-makers, stakeholders, and the public with a management tool for evidence-based and transparent decision-making and a framework for the delivery, management, and performance monitoring of the resultant scheme.

-The business case in support of a new policy, new strategy, a new program, or new project must evidence:
+The business case in support of a new policy, new strategy, new program, or new project must evidence:

-- That the intervention represents the best public value – the “economic case.”
+• That the intervention represents the best public value – the “economic case.”

-- That the proposed Deal is attractive to the market place, can be procured and is commercially viable – the “commercial case.”
+• That the proposed Deal is attractive to the marketplace, can be procured, and is commercially viable – the “commercial case.”

-- That the proposed spend is affordable – the “financial case.”
+• That the proposed spend is affordable – the “financial case.”
 That what is required from all parties is achievable – “the management case.”

 Inputs: